 Variables that will determine what kind of custody arrangement you can obtain include the relationship of the child with both parents, the age and number of children in the family, the relationship of the child with its siblings, each parent’s ability and willingness to accept custody of the child, the stability of each parent’s home environment, and the fitness of each parent.
 Depending on the age and maturity of the child, some courts may also consider the child’s preference.

 Custody and parenting time arrangements are either resolved by an agreement between the parties, or an order of the court.
+Our Matawan divorce attorneys can advocate for a parent in court if needed.
 If the parties cannot reach an agreement themselves, in the end, a judge will make a determination by considering many factors, based upon what is in the best interest of the child.Child Support Determination

 Marital property can be any property that was acquired by the parties throughout the duration of their marriage.
 To split marital property in a fair, equitable manner, the court will look at each party’s income, what each party brought to the table during the duration of the marriage, and the standard of living established by the parties.
 It is important to understand that property will be distributed equitably, meaning fairly, but not necessarily equally in a 50/50 split down the middle.
 The advice of an attorney can be very helpful in navigating this distribution.

-For dedicated and focused care in handling your child custody, child support or marital property division matters, call the attorneys at Goldstein Law Group at 732-967-6777 to schedule a free consultation by phone or through our online form.
+For dedicated and focused care in handling your child custody, child support or marital property division matters, call the attorneys at Goldstein Law Group at 732-967-6777 to schedule a free consultation with a divorce attorney in the Matawan area by phone or through our online form.
 We are conveniently located throughout central New Jersey with offices in Middlesex County (Old Bridge) and Monmouth County (Brielle).